GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/inventory/index.md

 ## Reference

-All actions, conditions and expressions are listed in [the iventory reference page](/gdevelop5/all-features/inventory/reference/).
+All actions, conditions and expressions are listed in [the inventory reference page](/gdevelop5/all-features/inventory/reference/).